wristband-dev/m2m-aspnet-demo-app/README.md

 This demo app is leveraging the [Wristband aspnet-m2m-auth SDK](https://github.com/wristband-dev/aspnet-m2m-auth) for all authentication interaction in the C# server.
 Refer to that GitHub repository for more information.

+## Wristband ASP.NET JWT SDK

+This demo app is leveraging the [Wristband aspnet-jwt SDK](https://github.com/wristband-dev/aspnet-jwt) for validating JWTs on protected APIs.
+Refer to that GitHub repository for more information.

 ## Questions

 Reach out to the Wristband team at <support@wristband.dev> for any questions regarding this demo app.